 From a photography perspective the collection includes a significant number of photographs from well-known British photographers and artists using photography including Martin Parr, Chris Killip, Richard Hamilton, Richard Arnatt, Victor Burgin, Homer Sykes, Patrick Ward, Chris Steel Perkins, Sharon Kivland, Hamish Fulton, Paul Hill, David Nash, Paul Trevor, Fay Godwin, Cecil Beaton, Bob Chaplin, George Rodger, Bert Hardy, Thurston Hopkins, Tony Ray-Jones, Ian Berry, Bryn Campbell, Raymond Moore, Laurence Cutting, Calum Colvin, Richard Long, Helen Sear, Boyd Webb, Matt Collishaw, Michael Landy, Clare Strand, Angus Bolton, Wolfgang Tillmans, Rut Blees Luxenburg, Mark Power, Lala Meredith-Vula, Sarah Lucas, Tacita Dean, Jane Simpson, Marcus Haydock, Ann Doherty, Adam Chodzko, Peter Liversidge, Dominic Pote, Shirley Baker, Gabriella Sancisi, Martin Creed, Chloe Dewe Mathews, Tracey Emin, Hew Locke and many others.

-The graph above (based on the searchable online collection database) shows acquisitons of photographs from 1969 to the last recorded in 2018.
+(*) The graph above is based on the searchable online collection database and shows acquisitons of photographs from 1969 to the last recorded acquisition in 2018.
 This includes a small number of photographs of artwork, and, of course, the work of artists using photography as part of their wider practice.
-The photography collection grew during the tenure of Brett Rogers OBE when she was working at the British Council between 1982 and 2005, during which she was Deputy Director and Head of Exhibitions and was largely responsible for establishing the photography collection.
-She curated a programme of international touring exhibitions on British photography.
+Not all work, includign recent additions may be online.

 See: https://visualarts.britishcouncil.org/collection/search-9